Greg-Bernard/clicdata-api-wrapper/README.md

   * List Data History: GET /data/{id}/versions
   * Retrieve Historical Data: GET /data/{id}/v/{ver}
 * **Usage**:
   * If no ver_id is provided lists all stored data versions, if ver_id is provided, retrieves data from specified data set version.
+Must have Data History enabled on data set to use.

 ### create_data()
 * **Parameters**: